Robert R. Cawley, D.O.

 Who is at greatest risk for developing severe symptoms?

-COVID-19 is a new disease and there is limited information regarding risk factors for severe disease.
-Based on currently available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.
+Older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.
 These medical conditions include asthma, lung disease, serious heart conditions, diabetes, and HIV, among others.

 Visit the CDC website for action plans if you fall into any of these high-risk categories.